Back stable Schubert calculus: Introduction

 \subsection{Homology}

-The (appropriately completed) equivariant homology $H_*^{T_\Z}(\Gr)$ of the infinite Grassmannian is a Hopf algebra dual to $H_{T_\Z}^*(\Gr) \cong \La(x||a)$.
+The torus-equivariant cohomology ring $H_{T_\Z}^*(\Gr)$ of the infinite Grassmannian is isomorphic to the ring $\La(x||a)$ of double symmetric functions (see Theorem~\ref{thm:HTFl}).
+The (appropriately completed) equivariant homology $H_*^{T_\Z}(\Gr)$ of the infinite Grassmannian is Hopf-dual to the Hopf algebra $\La(x||a)$.
 Non-equivariantly, this can be explained by the homotopy equivalence $\Gr \cong \Omega SU(\infty)$ with a group.
-Restricting to a one-dimensional torus $\C^\times \subset T_\Z$, the multiplication is induced by the direct sum operation on finite Grassmannians, and was studied in some detail by Knutson and Lederer \cite{KL}.
-The geometry of the full multiplication on $H_*^{T_\Z}(\Gr)$ is still mysterious to us, and we hope to study it in the context of the affine infinite Grassmannian in the future.
+Restricting to a one-dimensional torus $\C^\times \subset T_\Z$, the multiplication of $H_*^{\C^\times}(\Gr)$ is induced by the direct sum operation on finite Grassmannians, and was studied in some detail by Knutson and Lederer \cite{KL}.
+The geometry of the full multiplication on $H_*^{T_\Z}(\Gr)$ is still mysterious to us, and we hope to study it in the context of the {\it affine infinite Grassmannian} in the future.

-We identify (see Remark \ref{rem:dualSchur}) the Schubert basis of $H_*^{T_\Z}(\Gr)$ with Molev's dual Schur functions $\hs_\la(y||a)$ \cite{M}.
+Molev \cite{M} studied the Hopf algebra $\hLa(y||a)$ Hopf-dual to $\La(x||a)$, and defined the basis $\hs_\la(y||a)$ of {\it dual Schur functions} in $\hLa(y||a)$, dual to the double Schur functions.
+We identify (Proposition \ref{prop:dualSchur}) the Schubert basis of $H_*^{T_\Z}(\Gr)$ with Molev's dual Schur functions $\hs_\la(y||a)$ \cite{M}.
 We use this to resolve (Theorem \ref{thm:KL}) a question posed in \cite{KL}: to find deformations of Schur functions that have structure constants equal to the Knutson-Lederer direct sum product.

-One of our main results (Theorem \ref{T:create dual Schur}) is a recursive formula for $\hs_\la(x||a)$ in terms of novel \defn{homology divided difference operators}, which are divided difference operators on equivariant variables, but conjugated by the equivariant Cauchy kernel.
+One of our main results (Theorem \ref{T:create dual Schur}) is a recursive formula for the dual Schur functions $\hs_\la(x||a)$ in terms of novel \defn{homology divided difference operators}, which are divided difference operators on equivariant variables, but conjugated by the equivariant Cauchy kernel.
 A similar formula had previously been found independently by Naruse \cite{Na}, who was studying the homology of the infinite Lagrangian Grassmannian.
 Our construction is also closely related to the presentation of the equivariant homology of the affine Grassmannian given by Bezrukavnikov, Finkelberg, and Mirkovic \cite{BFM}.
 We hope to return to the affine setting in the future.